Maximilian-Winter/Bite-Programming-Language/README.md

 # CLI

-The `Srsl.Cli` project outputs an executable `srslvm.exe` that will compile and run a set of files in the specified location.
+The `Bite.Cli` project outputs an executable `bitevm.exe` that will compile and run a set of files in the specified location.

 ```
 USAGE:

-  srslvm.exe <OPTIONS>
+  bitevm.exe <OPTIONS>

 OPTIONS: